ChainSafe/chainbridge-core/README.md

   --priority=slow
 ```
 ### `ITX`
-[Infura Transactions (ITX)](https://blog.infura.io/how-to-use-itx-step-by-step-guide/) is the simplest way to send transactions on Ethereum because if handles all edge cases for sending transactions and spares users of gas management complexities.
+[Infura Transactions (ITX)](https://blog.infura.io/how-to-use-itx-step-by-step-guide/) is the simplest way to send transactions on Ethereum because it handles all edge cases for sending transactions and spares users of gas management complexities.
 Also a notable benefit is that it allows dapp users to send transactions without holding ETH.

 &nbsp;